Otto Pippenger

 His appeal is obvious.
 As San Francisco lurches to the right, many long-time residents feel powerless as they watch the uber-wealthy take control of their city.
 Chakrabarti, former chief of staff for Democratic Party star, U.S. Congresswoman Alexandria Ocasio-Cortez, served up a host of progressive policy prescriptions, drawing obvious comparisons to recently elected New York Mayor Zohran Mamdani.

 Until recently, his only opponent was state Senator Scott Wiener.
 The contrast between the two Harvard graduates could not be more pronounced.
-Wiener is a policy wonk short on charm while Chakrabarti is shy of specifics, but blessed with an abundance of charisma.
+Wiener is short on charm.
+Chakrabarti is blessed with an abundance of charisma.
 One looks bad in a suit, the other looks good in a T-shirt.
 While Chakrabarti promises to take no corporate money, Wiener is known for his coziness with real estate developers, who have lavishly funded his campaigns.
-So it’s hard to blame Chakrabarti’s audience for its willingness to believe what would have sounded to more jaded ears as platitudes.
+So it’s hard to blame Chakrabarti’s audience for its willingness to believe what would have sounded, at least live in the moment on that night, as little more than platitudes.
+(For more on Chakrabarti’s policy stances, click here.)

 Despite a presentation tailor-made to appeal to local progressives, Chakrabarti’s actions in recent city elections raise troubling questions.
 As former supervisor and recent mayoral candidate Aaron Peskin (who employed this author as director of engagement during his 2024 campaign) bluntly put it: “He has absolutely no track record of doing anything or being part of any political movement beyond a few moderate political donations.
 He can run around and claim to have some storied history with AOC, but I don’t think he is qualified to represent San Francisco.”

 Another concern: Chakrabarti’s resume does not suggest much of a commitment to progressive causes, particularly here in the city.
-Founder of online payment service Stripe, Chakrabarti is a bonafide centimillionaire, with an estimated net worth of $176 million.
-He’s not so different from the billionaires who have spent vast sums of money to create a more conservative city, one that allows them to profit at the expense of regular San Franciscans.
+After co-founding web design platform Mockingbird, he was the second engineer of online payment service Stripe, playing a critical role in product development.
+As a result, Chakrabarti is a bonafide centimillionaire, with an estimated net worth of $176 million.
+He is not so different from the billionaires who have spent vast sums of money to create a more conservative city, one that allows them to profit at the expense of regular San Franciscans.

-About 70% of Chakrabarti’s campaign has been self-funded.
-Most of the rest — he has raised roughly $66,000 in individual contributions — comes from donors who gave $1000 or more.
-They include contributions from Silicon Valley engineer Aditi Shrikumar, who donated $3,500; and tech chiefs Peter Warden and Mohammed Davoodi, who gave $7,000, a piece.
+About 70% of Chakrabarti’s campaign, which has raised $298,096.89 from donations to date, has been self-funded with a $720,000 loan from himself.
+Per the campaign, some 57% of said donations are $200 or less.
+Between January and June 30th of this year, itemized donations (in which donor name, location, and occupation can be seen) include contributions from Silicon Valley engineer Aditi Shrikumar, who donated $3,500; and tech chiefs Peter Warden and Mohammed Davoodi, who gave $7,000, a piece.
 Francisco Tolmasky and Ross Boucher, early employees of Chakrabarti’s startup, Stripe, contributed $3,500 and $7,000, respectively.

 Many are likely tech industry acquaintances.
 Friends and colleagues are often part of a candidate’s fundraising list.
-That said, business people, like Chakrabarti’s top donors, consider campaign donations as an investment, one they expect will reap handsome benefits.
-Chakrabarti’s donor list looks like that of a typical conservative candidate in San Francisco.
-As a campaign veteran, I can tell you that most progressive campaigns are funded by small-dollar contributions supplemented with larger checks from labor unions.
+That said, business people, like Chakrabarti’s top donors, consider campaign donations an investment from which they expect to reap handsome benefits.
+Chakrabarti’s top donor list looks much like that of a typical conservative candidate in San Francisco, or more precisely what are here euphemistically called “moderates.”
+Notably absent are union donations, the typical mainstay of viable progressive candidates.

 A closer look at his relationship with Congresswoman Ocasio-Cortez, who features prominently in Chakrabarti’s campaign materials, is not what it first appears to be.
 Their association abruptly ended in 2019 after a campaign finance investigation accused the Congresswoman’s chief of staff of financial improprieties.
 (A Federal Elections Commission probe uncovered no wrongdoing.
 According to insiders, Chakrabarti’s departure was, at least in part, due to differences in political strategy.)
 It is nonetheless notable that while Chakrabarti has mentioned AOC so much, one might think he is her running mate, the New York Congresswoman has not said anything about Chakrabarti in regards to this race.